 Types of Motor Oil

-Synthetic blend motor oilsuse a mixture of synthetic and conventional base oils for added resistance to oxidation (compared to conventional oil) and to provide excellent low-temperature properties and are recommended for cars, trucks, vans and SUVs that regularly carry heavy loads, tow trailers and/or operate frequently at high RPMs.
+Synthetic blend motor oil uses a mixture of synthetic and conventional base oils for added resistance to oxidation (compared to conventional oil) and provide excellent low-temperature properties.

 High-mileage motor oil is specially formulated for late model vehicles or newer vehicles with over 120,000 kilometers.
 High mileage motor oil, with its unique additives and formulation, helps to reduce oil burn-off, and helps prevent oil leaks that may occur in older engines.

 Conventional Motor Oil

 Conventional motor oils can be formulated in a range of viscosity grades and quality levels.
 Conventional motor oil is recommended for drivers with simple engine designs and regular (as opposed to severe) driving styles.